steam-test1/temprepofixed/README.md

 The Lua component of the BLT which controls mod loading can be found in it's own repository, [payday2-superblt-lua](https://gitlab.com/znixian/payday2-superblt-lua).

 ## Download
-Visit [superblt.znix.xyz](https://superblt.znix.xyz/) to get the latest stable download for windows, or see below for building
+Visit [The SuperBLT Site](https://superblt.znix.xyz/) to get the latest stable download for Windows.
-GNU+Linux binaries.
+Dribbleondo maintains a Linux download that is primarily for Debian-based Distro's, which [can be accessed here](https://drive.google.com/open?id=1qcZ3-FFTbmI075pzNyY2h_XtRdnnTTDl).
+See below for building GNU+Linux binaries for yourself if you have no success with any other option.

 ## Documentation
 Documentation for the BLT can be found on the [GitHub Wiki](https://github.com/JamesWilko/Payday-2-BLT/wiki) for the project.